sigurdskatvedt/gameoflife/README.md

 - [ESLint](https://eslint.org/) for code linting
 - [Prettier](https://prettier.io) for code formatting

+### Access

+The rule administration panel is [hosted here](https://gameoflife-webservice.vercel.app/) and the Game of Life itself is [hosted here](https://gameoflife-gameoflife.vercel.app/).

 ### Developement

 While developing, run the developement build with the following command: